Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Invitation/Lionsberg Invitation.md

 Each Participant and each Group must remain autonomous, self-governing, and self-resourcing.
 To gain resources, Participants forge or join [[Groups]] and develop [[Proposals]] in support of the [[New Vision and Plan]].
 Valid proposals that support Vision and Values and advance the [[Critical Path]] can then be resourced through the funds we gather through the Lionsberg 501(c)(3) and the growing movement.

-We also intend to build, merge, and acquire a **for-profit portfolio of businesses and real property** to serve as the long term economic engine and endowment of the multi-generational Community.
+To forge the long term economic engine and endowment, the strategy calls for building, merging, and acquiring a **for-profit portfolio of businesses, technology, "intellectual property" and "real property"** to serve as the long term economic engine and endowment of the multi-generational Community.

 ### VI.
 A Meaningful Contribution